 Conversely, more traditional parenting which involves punishment for undesired behaviour can be unhelpful and potentially damaging.
 For example, if you leave your child for 15 minutes to do some homework and come back to find them drawing pictures or playing with their pencil case, it may not be the case that they are showing defiance, but rather finding it difficult to maintain focus – a common symptom of ADHD.
 In a situation like this, it is often more productive to gently remind your child of the task at hand, and redirect their attention.

-Helping your child manage ADHD symptoms can be challenging at times, and attempting to do so alone only makes it more difficult.
+Helping your child manage ADHD symptoms can be challenging at times, and attempting to do so alone (such as when remote learning is required) only makes it more difficult.
 In addition, you open yourself to the risk of mental, physical and emotional exhaustion.

 However, there are support systems around you and we would strongly recommend that you use those resources.
 Perhaps you have a family member who can help out with activities one night a week, or there may be an awareness group in your community.
 Just remember that it is most helpful for support and behavioural frameworks to be consistent across all caregivers.